celestiaorg/docs/docs/community/translations.md

 If you don't see your language, feel free to ask for it on discord, [here](https://discord.gg/celestiacommunity).

 On Crowdin you can translate, comment translations but also give upvotes and downvotes to translations.

-Give your opinion !
+Give your opinion!

 # Tips